tombenke/rest-tool/README.md

         - /monitoring/isAlive
         # To add new services, put here the path of the directory that contains the service.yml

-This way, you can write you new services until they will be stable enough to activate them, and they will be loaded and start working only if you have added them to the config file.
+This way, you can write your new services until they will be stable enough to activate them, and they will be loaded and start working only if you have added them to the config file.

 ### Run the mock server:

 To start the mock server, execute the following command:

-    $ cd ./server
-    $ node server.js
+    $ node server/server.js

 This will start a web server, which will listen on the localhost, and the port specified in the `config.yml` file (3007 by default).